Agile wallaby: Description

 Male agile wallabies are considerably larger than females, having a head and body length of up to 85 cm and weighing 16 to 27 kg while the females grow to 72 cm in length and weigh 9 to 15 kg.
 The tails of both sexes are long and flexible, giving a total length of double the head and body length.
 They have relatively large ears, which are edged with black, and the tip of the tail is also black.
 Their backs are sandy brown while their underparts are whitish.
 They have a dark stripe between the ears, a pale cheek stripe on each side of the face and another pale streak across the thighs.

 Distribution and habitat

-The agile wallaby is found in northern Australia, Papua New Guinea and the Indonesian province of Papua.
+The agile wallaby is found in northern Australia, Papua New Guinea and the Indonesian province of South Papua.
 It is the most common wallaby over much of the north of Australia.
 In northern Australia and down the eastern coast of Queensland it is quite common, and there are isolated populations in southeastern Queensland around Coomera, Jacobs Well and Hope Island.
 It is also present, though not common, on Stradbroke Island and on Woogoompah Island in the Southern Moreton Bay Islands, and it may still be present on Peel Island.
 In Australia its typical habitats are dry open woodland, heaths, dunes and grassland.
 It is often present in the vicinity of rivers and billabongs.
 When grass is in short supply, it sometimes browses on shrubs or moves onto agricultural land, including sugar cane plantations.